tranr5/Weather-App/README.md

 ## Description:

 This project is a weather app using React and OpenWeatherMapp API.
-It is intended use is to pull weather data and give the user information on the current and hourly weather when location is inputted.
+Its intended use is to pull weather data and give the user information on the current and hourly weather when location is inputted.
 I wanted to see how I could implement the APIs and figure out how to use the data given.
 <br>
 <br>
 <br>